storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 };
 ```

-Storybook will prioritize the `componentId` over the title for ID generation, if provided, and will prioritize the `story.name` over the export key for display.
+Storybook will prioritize the `id` over the title for ID generation, if provided, and will prioritize the `story.name` over the export key for display.